aryanmehra1999/GANs-MNIST/README.md

 Trial 1: Inspired from an article on data science websites, this is a simple GAN network with a generator and a discriminator.

-Trial 2: The major change here is the fact that I introduced Batch Normalisation after every layer in the
+Trial 2: The major change here is the fact that I introduced Batch Normalisation after every layer in the generator because of two reasons.
+Firstly because the discriminator already had some regularisation in the form of dropout.
+Secondly, Batch Normalisation seemed to very popular for generators of GANs.